stripe/stripe-react-native/README.md

 ## Stripe initialisation

-To initialise Stripe in your React Native App use the `StripeProvider` component in the root component of your application or use the `initStripe` method alternatively.
+To initialize Stripe in your React Native app, use the `StripeProvider` component in the root component of your application, or use the `initStripe` method.

 `StripeProvider` can accept `urlScheme`, `publishableKey`, `stripeAccountId`, `threeDSecureParams` and `merchantIdentifier` as props.
 Only `publishableKey` is required.
-You can init it with a static values or if preferred fetch your `publishableKey` from your server.

 ```tsx
 import { StripeProvider } from '@stripe/stripe-react-native';